das5pzq/PyTracker/README.md

 ## Overview

 PyTracker provides a modular and organized approach to handling various tasks commonly encountered in particle physics data analysis.
-By compartmentalizing different functionalities, it offers a clean and efficient way to work with ROOT files and related operations.
+By compartmentalizing different functionalities, it offers a clean and efficient way to work with ROOT files in the RUS universal file format and related operations.

 ## Features